gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 energy, or alternatively the buffer estimate is 0.024 nm too large.
 This is because the protons don’t move freely over 18 fs, but rather vibrate.

+The only approximation that can lead to an underestimate of the buffer size is that of homogeneous atom density.
+This would be particularly problematic for systems with large amount of empty space in the unit cell.
+This issue is largely mitigated by computing the atom density on a grid with cells of the size of the non-bonded cut-off distance and weighting the density by the atom count in each cell.
+Thus empty space does not affect the effective atom density.
+This effective atom density is computed for the starting configuration passed to :ref:`mdrun <gmx mdrun>`.
+Thus there is only an issue with e.g. phase transitions that start from a gas and end up in a liquid.

 Cut-off artifacts and switched interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^